 Music classes for babies and young children

 All groups run in the Kettering Road Music and Arts Centre.
 Sessions last 45 minutes, are well-planned, structured and inclusive, and are run at various times during the week.
+Membership is £55 per term of 10 sessions.
+A free taster session can be arranged by contacting the office using the form at the bottom of this page.

 These classes run on a ten-week basis offering a general introduction to the pleasures of music-making with your baby.
 The sessions offer songs, rhymes and activities, which can be continued with the baby at home.